Precision: Small, Fast, and Fun

 Precision 15 and Precision 15K

-The Precision 15 is intended as an entry level family boat, with pricing and practicality to suit.
+The Precision 15 was intended as an entry level family boat, with pricing and practicality to suit.
 Precision 15’s are easy to rig, easy to handle, and rewarding to sail.
 They achieve a nice balance between rewarding performance and reliable seakeeping, which they combine with ample stability.
 In addition to facilitating family fun, Precision 15’s are in wide use as trainers in community sailing programs.

 Precision 185 and Precision 185K